basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 If you've read my posts on [agentic coding]({{< ref "/post/agentic-coding" >}}) or my [local AI journey]({{< ref "/post/local-ai-journey" >}}), you know I am all-in on using AI to control my computer and write software.
 But there has been a glaring hole in my setup: **Context**.

-LLMs are brilliant but amnesiac.
+LLMs are powerful but stateless.
 Every time I start a new chat, the model forgets who I am, what I'm working on, and that I prefer [functional Python code]({{< ref "/post/functional-python" >}}) over object-oriented styles.
 Worse, it also forgets the thing I just told it five minutes ago in another window.

-The industry solution to this is [RAG (Retrieval-Augmented Generation)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) and [Memory](https://arxiv.org/abs/2310.08560).
+The standard solution to this is [RAG (Retrieval-Augmented Generation)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) and [Memory](https://arxiv.org/abs/2310.08560).
 But when I looked at the available tools, I hit a wall.

 Most solutions fell into two buckets: